Frequently Asked Questions regarding the HIV Testing Law

 58. Does this law change any of the existing requirements for reporting preliminary positive HIV testing results?

 No. A preliminary positive may be reported at the request of the ordering provider.

 No. Laboratory communicable disease reporting requirements are stipulated in Department regulations at 10 NYCRR Section 63.4.
-The 2010 HIV testing law has not introduced any changes to the types of test results that are reportable to the Department.
+The following HIV-related tests are reportable:

 Yes.
 Facilities may post such information but are responsible for the protection of confidential information.